Salt and Pepper Tofu

 Arman’s recipe tips

 - Press the tofu.
-One of my favorite hacks for getting extra crisp tofu is to slice the block in half and press it between a clean kitchen towel (or paper towels).
+One of my favorite hacks for getting extra-crisp tofu is to slice the block in half and press it between clean kitchen towels (or paper towels).
 This will help pull out more moisture and allow it to absorb more of the seasonings.

 - Swap the Sichuan peppercorns.
 If you’re making the five-spice from scratch and can’t find Sichuan pepper, swap it for black peppercorns mixed with coriander seeds to get a similar effect.